usdaud/algotradinglib.github.io/en/pedia/s/systematic_hedge_funds.md

 ### Data and Modeling Techniques

 Systematic hedge funds rely on various data sources beyond conventional market prices.
 This includes news sentiment, social media signals, macroeconomic indicators, and more.
-The models employed can range from simple moving averages to complex machine learning algorithms and neural networks.
+The models employed can range from simple moving averages to complex machine [learning algorithms](../l/learning_algorithms_in_trading.md) and [neural networks](../n/neural_networks_in_trading.md).

 1. **Statistical Models**: These include [regression analysis](../r/regression_analysis.md), time-series analysis, and multivariate statistics to identify relationships and patterns in data.
 2. **Machine Learning**: Advanced techniques such as supervised learning, unsupervised learning, and reinforcement learning enhance predictive capabilities.
-3. **Natural Language Processing (NLP)**: Used for analyzing text data from news or social media to gauge market sentiment.
+3. **[Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP)**: Used for analyzing text data from news or social media to gauge market sentiment.

 ## Key Players in the Systematic Hedge Fund Industry

 Several firms have established themselves as leaders in the [systematic trading](../s/systematic_trading.md) space.
 The following companies are some of the most notable:

 1. **Two Sigma Investments**: [Official Website](https://www.twosigma.com/)
-   - Two Sigma uses a combination of data science, technology, and systematic research to generate [trading strategies](../t/trading_strategies.md).
+   - Two Sigma uses a combination of [data science](../d/data_science_in_trading.md), technology, and systematic research to generate [trading strategies](../t/trading_strategies.md).
 2. **RenTech (Renaissance Technologies)**: [Official Website](https://www.rentec.com/)
-   - RenTech is famous for its Medallion Fund, which has achieved remarkable returns through sophisticated quantitative strategies.
+   - RenTech is famous for its Medallion Fund, which has achieved remarkable returns through sophisticated [quantitative strategies](../q/quantitative_strategies_in_trading.md).
 3. **DE Shaw & Co.**: [Official Website](https://www.deshaw.com/)
    - This firm employs a multidisciplinary approach combining mathematics, computer science, and financial theory.
 4. **AQR Capital Management**: [Official Website](https://www.aqr.com/)